neteler/PDAL/doc/tutorial/chm.rst

    :scale: 50%
    :align: center

-   The input data: a forest area in Trentino
+   The input data: a forested area in Trentino, Italy.

 Approach
 ---------------
-To calculate the CHM it is required to link three different operation.
+To calculate the CHM it is required to chain three different operations.

-The first operation is to cut the input LAS file according to the DTM, for this it us the :ref:`filters.crop`.
-In the crop filter it is possible to use or a bounding box or a polygon as input.
-This step is really useful specially if the two input files have different extension.
+The first operation is to cut the input LAS file according to the DTM, for this use the :ref:`filters.crop`.
+In the crop filter it is possible to use either a bounding box or a polygon as input.
+This step is really useful especially if the two input files have different extensions.
-If the DTM is smaller of LAS then the process can gain a lot time.
+If the DTM is smaller than the LAS file then the process will be performed in much less time.

 The second operation is the real analysis to calculate the CHM using a :ref:`filters.programmable`.
-For each point it get the value of DTM, using GDAL Python library, for the point's coordinates and save the new height.
+For each point it retrieves the respective DTM value by using the GDAL Python library for the point coordinates and save the new height.

-The last step is to clean the previous output, sometimes, due to unclear reasons, GDAL is not able to return a value so the new height is set to None, with this last step it is going to remove all the points with null height.
-This process run a :ref:`filters.predicate`.
+The last step is to clean up the previous output as sometimes, for yet unclear reasons, GDAL is not able to return a value so the new height is set to None, with this last step it is going to remove all the points with null height.
+This process runs a :ref:`filters.predicate`.

 Pipeline
 --------------------